aws-samples/aws-ml-data-lake-workshop/README.md

    1. Sign into the AWS management console.
    2. In the upper right hand of the console make sure you are in the desired region (eg: N Virginia)
-   3. Click on kinesis from the list of services.
+   3. Click on **Kinesis** from the list of services.
 You will arrive on the kinesis dashboard.
    4. On the Kinesis Dashboard, click **Data Firehose** on the left panel and then click **Create** **Delivery Stream**.
 If you do not see the panel but a welcome page, go ahead and click “**Get Started**”.
      ![](images/firehose-001.png)

-   5. For Delivery stream name, enter YourInitials_firehosestream.
+   5. For Delivery stream name, enter **YourInitials_firehosestream**.
 In the Source option field, choose Kinesis stream and in the Kinesis stream drop down, select the stream created in previous section.
 Click Next
      ![](images/firehose-002.png)

    6. In the Process records page, choose Disabled.
 Note that Amazon Kinesis Firehose provides the capability through Lambda to transform the source data before loading them into the destination datasource.